peremyslova/RepData_PeerAssessment1/PA1_template.md

 We've already discovered the number of days/intervals where there are missing values (see above).
 Previously, we've excluded such objects from the analysis.
 Such method of analysis is called 'complete cases'.
 Although, we have a relatively small number of incomplete cases, the strategy of excluding them altogether might bias our analysis because the units with missing values potentially differ systematically from the completely observed cases (Source: http://www.stat.columbia.edu/~gelman/arm/missing.pdf).

 There is a number of strategies around imputing missing values in datasets.
 Usually, the strategy chosen depends on the patterns around the missing data.
 If we could confirm that missing data is completely random, i.e. it doesn't correlate with other factors such as a days of the week or time of the day, then in this case we would simply used mean or median for the day or interval for which the data is missing.
+In order to do a quick analysis of randomness of missing values in the data frame, special vizualization packages can be be used.

-We will proceed with a simple replacement of missing values of steps with a mean for numbers of steps for this day:
+We will leave it out of scope for the current analysis and we'll proceed with a simple replacement of missing values of steps with a mean for numbers of steps for this day:

 ```r
 library(plyr)